Albert Tom

 Albert Tom is a former member of the Arizona House of Representatives from 2005 through 2009.
 He was first elected to the House in November 2004, and was re-elected in 2006.
 He lost in the Democratic primary in 2008 to fellow incumbent Thomas Chabin and Christopher Deschene, both of whom went on to win in the general election.
-He made another attempt to regain his seat in the 2010 election, but again lost in the Democrat primary, this time to Tom Chabin and Albert Hale.
+He made another attempt to regain his seat in the 2010 election, but again lost in the Democratic primary, this time to Tom Chabin and Albert Hale.